Kansas Military and Veterans Benefits

 Resources

-Summary of Kansas Military and Veterans Benefits: Kansas offers special benefits for Service members, Veterans and their Families including Service member Emergency Relief, Kansas Public Employees Retirement System military benefits, Kansas National Guard Educational Assistance Program, special vehicle license plates and Department of Wildlife and Parks benefits.
+Summary of Kansas Military and Veterans Benefits: Kansas offers special benefits for service members, Veterans and their families including emergency financial relief, Kansas Public Employees Retirement System military service credit, Kansas National Guard Educational Assistance Program, special vehicle license plates and Department of Wildlife and Parks benefits.
 Eligibility for some benefits may depend on residency, military component and Veteran disability status.

-Kansas Commission on Veterans Affairs Office (KCVAO), Veteran Service Representatives (VSRs): The KCVAO has trained VSR’s who can assist Veterans, retired Service members and their Families find and apply for Veterans benefits under federal, state and local laws.
+Kansas Office of Veterans Services (KOVS), Veteran Service Representatives (VSRs): The KVOS has trained VSR’s who can assist Veterans, retired service members and their families find and apply for Veterans benefits under federal, state and local laws.
 All their services are provided free of charge.

-Learn more about the Kansas Commission on Veterans Affairs Office, Veteran Service Representative
+Learn more about the Kansas Office of Veterans Services, Veteran Service Representatives

 Kansas Welcomes you sign